andy1992/angular2-crud/README.md

 # angular5-crud
-Simple CRUD applications built with angular5.
+Simple CRUD application built with angular5.
 Some of the included features are:
 -    Basic CRUD
 -    Grid with server side sorting, filtering, and pagination
 -    Authentication